microsoftgraph/msgraph-sample-copilot-plugin/README.md

 - What is the status of existing budgets in budget tracker?
 - Charge $500 to the Contoso Copilot plugin project for Megan Bowen's airfare
 - Send me a transaction report
+- What transactions have posted to existing budgets?

 ## Contributing